bictorv/chaosnet-bridge/NCP.md

 This is a socket of type `SOCK_STREAM`.

 This socket is for "stream protocols" (see Section 4.1 in [Chaosnet](https://tumbleweed.nu/r/lm-3/uv/amber.html#Connection-Establishment), where an RFC starts a stream connection with flow control - this is similar to TCP.
-It can/will also be used for Simple protocols.
+It can also be used for Simple protocols (similar to UDP).

 ### Client opening

 If the user program acts as a client, it opens the socket and writes

-`RFC `*host* *contactname* *args*
+`RFC `[*options*] *host* *contactname* *args*

+(followed by LF or CRLF), where
+- [*options*] (including the square brackets!) is optional, and specifies options for the connection.
+So far the only option is timeout=*%d* to specify a (positive) timeout value for opening the connection.
+If it times out, a `LOS Connection timed out` response is given to the user program.
-(followed by LF or CRLF), where *host* is either the name or the (octal) address of the host to be contacted, *contactname* is the contact name, such as `FINGER`, `TIME` or `STATUS`, and *args* are optional arguments, such as a user name for `FINGER`.
+- *host* is either the name or the (octal!) address of the host to be contacted,
+- *contactname* is the contact name, such as `FINGER`, `TIME` or `STATUS`, and
+- *args* are optional arguments, such as a user name for `FINGER`.
 The *args* are separated from *contactname* with a single space.

+Any errors in parsing the RFC line (etc) result in a `LOS `*reason* line given to the user program, and the socket is closed.

 The NCP sends a corresponding RFC packet to the destination host.